AdobeDocs/campaign-classic.en/help/platform/using/about-fda.md

 ### Optimize email personalization with external data {#optimizing-email-personalization-with-external-data}

-Starting build 8740, the **[!UICONTROL Prepare the personalization data with a workflow]** option is available in the **[!UICONTROL Analysis]** tab of the delivery properties.
+You can pre-process message personalization in a dedicated workflow.
+To perform this, use the **[!UICONTROL Prepare the personalization data with a workflow]** option, available in the **[!UICONTROL Analysis]** tab of the delivery properties.

-During the delivery analysis, this option automatically creates and executes a workflow that stores all of the data linked to the target in a temporary table, including data from tables linked in FDA.
+During the delivery analysis, this option automatically creates and executes a workflow that stores all of the data linked to the target in a temporary table, including data from tables linked in an external database.

-By checking this option, you can achieve a significant increase in performance for executing personalization.
+This option significantly improves performances when executing the personalization step.

 ### Use data from an external database in a workflow {#using-data-from-an-external-database-in-a-workflow}

-In several Adobe Campaign workflow activities, you can use the data stored in an external database.
+In multiple Adobe Campaign workflow activities, you can use the data stored in an external database.

 * **Filter on external data** -  The [Query](../../workflow/using/targeting-data.md#selecting-data) activity allows you to add external data and use it in the defined filter configurations.
 For more on this, refer to [this page](../../workflow/using/targeting-data.md#selecting-data).